How We’re Governed

 We’re committed to maintaining the highest standards of governance.
 We believe that setting and maintaining standards is a key element in demonstrating accountability to all stakeholders, funders and supporters.
 Since 2020 registered charities are expected to comply with the Charities Governance Code and Suas has been taking all relevant measures to ensure this.
-We expect to be registering as fully compliant with the Governance Code with our annual return in October 2021.
+We are registered as fully compliant with the Governance Code since our annual return in October 2022.

 Suas operates under a completely transparent financial culture and all our financial statements are in our Reports and Publications section.